-Itching to get away even for a day to enjoy elusive sunny days of spring?
+Itching to get away, even for a day, to enjoy the elusive sunny days of spring?
 Here are 25-day trips from Toronto to enjoy the best of spring.

 Birding [Various Places]

-The diverse habitats across Ontario support marsh, shore and field birds and a spectacular number of migratory birds stopover at various parts of Ontario during spring migration.
+The diverse habitats across Ontario support marsh, shore and field birds and a spectacular number of migratory birds stop over at various parts of Ontario during spring migration.
 Plenty of events are held to celebrate this wonder of a phenomenon.
-Here are the most famous and must attend festivals whether you are a avid birder or just looking to spend some time immersed in nature.
+Here are the most famous and must-attend festivals, whether you are an avid birder or just looking to spend some time immersed in nature.

 Flower Festivals [Various Places]

-You do not have to be a florist, anthophile or a gardener, to be excited by the sight and smell of flowers.
+You do not have to be a florist, an anthophile, or a gardener to be excited by the sight and smell of flowers.
 The love of flowers cuts across age and gender; flowers are a sign of love, gratitude, and beauty and are favoured plants the world over.
 Visit the gardens or attend a festival to enjoy the best of spring.

 Dundurn Castle [1 hr from Toronto]